 Often companies don’t feel that they need an employee handbook, simply because they’ve never had them before and always got along just fine.
 Our advice is to downlad and read this free document.
-Do your own internet research and you'll soo see why we believe it's invaluble.
+Do your own internet research and you'll soon see why we believe it's invaluble.

-Essentially it’s a document that mirrors your company health and safety policy.
+An employee handbook is a document that mirrors your company health and safety policy.
 It’s there to get staff to agree to your T&Cs, your working conditions, your policies and practices.

-Each employee signs to accept what your company stands for in terms of health and safety, equality and diversity, working in confined spaces, drug and alcohol policies etc….
-The list is as long as your company health and safety policy.
+Each employee signs to accept what your company stands for in terms of health and safety, equality and diversity, working in confined spaces, drug and alcohol policies etc. The list is as long as your company health and safety policy.

 The front page of our employee handbooks contains the following text:

 - Upon receipt of this handbook employees must familiarise themselves with its content and follow the guidelines set out to comply with Our safe working practices.

 - If any part of this document is not clearly understood the reader should contact a manager or supervisor who will be able to clarify and offer further explanation.

 - Once an employee has read and understood this handbook, they should complete and hand the acceptance form to a manager or supervisor.